gchq/gaffer-doc/docs/administration-guide/gaffer-stores/simple-federated/access-control.md

 ## Public and Private Graphs

 Graphs added to a federated store can have a `isPublic` field added to them.
-This field controls if the added graph is public which means, all users can submit requests to this graph from the federated store.
+This field controls if the added graph is public which means all users can submit requests to this graph from the federated store.
 A public graph will essentially ignore any read predicate applied to it assuming all users can see at least some data in the graph.
 Even if a graph is public restrictions